IEP Binder Organization for Parents

 Most of us have various stacks of papers and folders around our house, but when we need it, it is still hard to find what you want.
 Am I right?

 I am so excited about this.
 This is an idea that I have had in my head for quite some time, I just never was able to make it happen.
 You know how hard it is to manage IEP paperwork.
 If you struggle with IEP organization, then this is for you.

 I searched high and low for something like this and it just didn’t exist.
 I struggled to come up with the best way to organize IEP paperwork and I think I may have found it.
 IEP organization does not have to be challenging.
 You can organize your IEP paperwork (and reduce your stress!) with a little guidance and direction.

 I always wanted to create an IEP organizer, I just couldn’t.
 I’m terrible at graphic design type stuff and over the years I made several attempts to make one, but just couldn’t.
-Finally I took the plunge and decided that I would pay a graphic designer to make me an IEP organizer and that I would sell it at a nominal fee to help recover my costs.
-So that is what I am doing.
+I wanted to create something that would not only make the piles of paper look pretty, but help parents in a functional way.
+Finally, I did it.

 I struggled with how to provide the IEP Organizer to you, parents.
 I looked into getting them printed with binders and folders and I just couldn’t afford to do it.
 Even if I sold them that way, it’s a logistical nightmare as I do not want to be a warehouse here in my tiny home.
 I am still trying to figure out a way to do that, but for now this is it.

 So, here it is in PDF format.
 Once you purchase it, you print it off.
 Other items I recommend you have:

 - tab dividers